Microscope

 The Microscope is a scientific instrument that helps us to see very tiny things (e.g. bacteria) larger and clearer.
 Moreover, the microscope also helps in measuring dimensions (i.e. length) of microscopic things.
 Furthermore, microscopes are only helpful in viewing small things (viruses, cells, and crystals) that kept closer to the microscope’s objective lens.
 They can’t be used to observe something far away.

 In biology, microscopes are mostly used to study organisms that are unicellular (e.g. amoeba and euglena) and multicellular organisms.
 However, microscopes are not limited to biological observations, they are also used in other disciplines such as chemistry and physics.
-For example, scientists can observe atoms and molecules under a special and advanced microscope called SEM (Scanning Electron Microscope.
+For example, scientists can observe atoms and Molecules under a special and advanced microscope called SEM (Scanning Electron Microscope.

 Parts of a Microscope